- Go 63.3%

 ZangTumb

-It serves a single domain in catch-all mode: one mailbox for everything.
+It serves a single domain in catch-all mode: one mailbox for every recipient at that domain.

 Every message sent to your domain will be accepted and stored in a single Maildir.